-Every student who is pursuing the Masters of Education degree and/or Class A Certification must complete a minimum of 48 quarter hours of graduate work in a planned program which includes the following three areas: Foundations of Education, Area of Specialization, and Supporting Area.
-Specific courses in each area are determined by the School of Education advisor based upon department requirements and the student's needs and goals.
+Every student who is pursuing the Masters of Education degree and/or Class A Certification must complete a minimum of 48 quarter hours of graduate work in a planned program.
+Specific courses are determined by the School of Education advisor based upon department requirements and the student's needs and goals.

 All MED programs require acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
 Each student must write the Master's Comprehensive Examination during or preceding the quarter in which graduation is anticipated.
-The examination is divided into two areas: Foundations of Education and Area of Specialization.
 Students should consult their advisor for specific information prior to registration.